When remoting from a Mac this occurs by default, but there is an easy fix depending on the Remote Software you are using.

-Currently when remotely connecting to another computer from a Mac using Microsoft Remote Desktop, with Talkatoo installed locally on your Mac, you may see only the letter a typed into the remote window instead of the letters you are expecting.
+Currently when remotely connecting to another computer from a Mac, you may see only the letter a typed into the remote window instead of the words and letters you are expecting.
 This does not affect local dictation on the Mac.

-Note this is specific to Microsoft Remote Desktop
+Note that this fix is specific to Microsoft Remote Desktop

 This is a result of how macOS handles keypresses, and is not specific to Talkatoo.